Curtiss OX-5: Design and development

 Like most engines of the era, the OX-5's high-temperature areas were built mostly of cast iron, using individual cylinders bolted to a single aluminum crankcase, wrapped in a cooling jacket made of a nickel-copper alloy.
 Later versions used a brazed-on steel jacket instead.
 Cylinder heads were also attached to the crankcase, using X-shaped tie-downs on the top of the head attached to the block via four long bolts.
 Fuel was carbureted near the rear of the engine, then piped to the cylinders via two T-shaped pipes, the cylinders being arranged so the intake ports of any two in a bank were near each other.
-The cylinders had one intake and one exhaust valve, each operated by a pushrod from a camshaft running between the banks.
+The cylinders had one intake and one exhaust valve, the exhaust valve operated by a pushrod from a camshaft running between the banks and inlet valve operated by a pull rod/tube working from the same camshaft.
 This arrangement caused the outer exhaust valves to have a rather long rocker arm.
-The pushrods were arranged one inside the other, the exhaust valve rod being on the inside and the intake valve rod a tube around it.
+The push/pullrods were arranged one inside the other, the exhaust valve rod being on the inside and the intake valve rod a tube around it.
 The aluminum camshaft bearings were a split type bolted together and held in place by lock screws.
 The pistons were cast aluminum.

 The OX-5 was not considered particularly advanced, nor powerful, for its era.
 By this point rotary engines such as the Oberursel or Gnome-Rhône were producing about 100 hp, and newer inlines were becoming available with 160 hp or more.
 Nevertheless, the OX-5 had fairly good fuel economy as a result of its slow RPM, which made it useful for civilian aircraft.
 The OX-5 was used on the Swallow Airplane Swallow, Pitcairn PA-4 Fleetwing II, Travel Air 2000, Waco 9 and 10, the American Eagle, the Buhl-Verville CW-3 Airster, and some models of the Jenny.
 The primary reason for its popularity was its low cost after the war, with almost-new examples selling as low as $20.
 It was often used in boats as well as in aircraft.